covit2019/analysis_codes/README.md

 # About this package
 This package contains source codes for the experiment using Copula-based Visualization Techniques.
-The source codes and its results are included except for the executable to compute copulas.
+The source codes and its results are included.
-The program to compute copulas is written in C++, so you need to compile it with your environments.
+The some programs are written in C++, so you need to compile it with your environments.
-More details to compile the programs are explained in *4.CalculatePairCopulas/README.md*.
+Details are explained in *4.CalculatePairCopulas/README.md*.

 # Overview of experiment procedures
 You need 5 steps to get the results.